Is AALL 2017 on your boss's radar?

-Given the current economy and reduced financial support for travel and professional development, not to mention staff reductions and hiring freezes, how can you obtain support to attend the 2013 AALL Annual Meeting and Conference?
-The key is to understand the benefits of attending the conference and, ultimately, that you can't afford to miss it!
+Given the current economy and reduced financial support for travel and professional development, not to mention staff reductions and hiring freezes, how can you obtain support to attend the 2017 AALL Annual Meeting & Conference?
+The key is to understand the benefits of attending the conference and, ultimately, that you can't afford to miss it.
 You also have to consider what this means from your employer's perspective.

 Why You Can't Afford to Stay Home

-Education: Nearly 100 different educational sessions planned over the four-day period will return you to your library energized and armed with new money-saving and innovative techniques and strategies to benefit your library and users.
-The AALL Annual Meeting and Conference is the premier educational and networking event for legal information professionals.
+Education: More than 70 different educational sessions planned over the four-day period will return you to your library energized and empowered with new money-saving and innovative techniques and strategies to benefit your library and users.
+AALL 2017 is the premier educational and networking event for legal information professionals.
 The schedule of programming is designed to maximize your time away from the office.
 We've even identified timely and pertinent sessions to get your boss's attention, based on the library setting in which you work:

-The sessions are presented by industry experts and colleagues who provide current information on challenges and solutions that are impacting law libraries today.
+The sessions are presented by industry experts and colleagues who deliver current information on challenges and solutions that are impacting law libraries today.
 Multiple programs running concurrently allow you the flexibility to tailor an education experience that meets the specific needs of your institution.
-In addition, as part of your conference registration package, you'll receive complimentary audio recordings of educational programs and the keynote address (MP3 downloads via AALL2go, AALL's live learning center).
-So even if you don't attend a program live, you'll be able to access the recording when you get back home.
+In addition, you'll be able to access audio recordings of educational programs, so even if you don't attend a program live, you'll be able to view the program when you get back home.

-Exhibit Hall: Meet face-to-face with vendors and preview new products and services in the Exhibit Hall, saving you time - and money.
-Nearly 100 vendors will display their services in Seattle, including legal publishers, bibliographic services, library suppliers, and much more.
+Exhibit Hall: Meet face-to-face with vendors and preview new products and services in the exhibit hall, saving you time—and money.
+Nearly 100 vendors will display their services in Austin, including legal publishers, bibliographic services, library suppliers, and much more.

 1. Plan early!
-In addition to early bird registration discounts, planning early will enable you to obtain lower airline fares and ensure availability in conference hotels offering significant AALL discounts over standard room rates.
+In addition to advance registration discounts, planning early will enable you to obtain lower airfares and ensure availability in conference hotels offering significant AALL discounts over standard room rates.
 An early request shows that you are a careful planner.
 AALL Annual Meeting Grants and SIS and chapter sponsored grants are available to cover registration costs for the Annual Meeting or for workshops presented at the Annual Meeting, but most application deadlines are in April.

 2. Formalize your request in writing (see sample memo below).
-Support your request with specific reasons you should attend.
+Support your request with concrete reasons you should attend.
 Specifically identify what benefits your institution will obtain by your attendance at the conference.
-What sessions meet objectives and learning opportunities that are of critical importance to your institution?
-(See our lists of programs geared toward your type of library.)
+Which sessions meet objectives and provide learning opportunities that are of critical importance to your institution?
+(See our lists of programs geared toward your type of library; you can find a printable list of all programs here.)
 Prepare a list of exhibitors that you want to meet with to discuss their products and why.

 4. Involve your staff.
 Share conference information and ask them for input on which education sessions would benefit them.
-Agree to share the complimentary conference recordings with them after the event.
+Offer to share access to the conference recordings after the event.

 5. Share conference materials with your employer.
 Ask for input on which sessions and vendor information they feel would benefit the institution the most.
 (See our lists of programs geared toward your type of library.)